Fevps/Rift/README.md

 ---

 ## Am I allowed to take code from this GitHub Page?
 Yes, under the [Apache 2.0 License's guidelines](https://github.com/Fevps/Rift/blob/main/LICENSE), you may take what ever code you need, just don't use Rift as your name.
+No credits needed, we would appreciate it though!

 ---